 2. My hair is out of control…

-Another big hair problem our clients face is trying to control frizzy.
+Another big hair problem our clients face is trying to control frizz.
 Although this can never be completely cured, there are certainly ways to reduce it.

 Probably the single most important thing you can do in your fight against frizz is to make sure your hair is kept well hydrated.
 This means not only using a shampoo and conditioner that will replenish lost moisture but also applying an intense hydrating treatment once a week for deep moisturising.
 We like the smoothing range from Moroccanoil.

-A simple trick you could try is to wrap a silk scarf around your head before bed or swapping to a silk pillowcase.
-The smooth silk prevents the build-up of friction and static that can cause frizz.
+A simple trick you could try is to wrap a silk scarf around your head before bed or swap it for a silk pillowcase.
+The smooth silk prevents the build-up of friction and static which can cause frizz.